Michele1996/hw_stonefish_ros2/README.md

 Please refer to the documentation for details.

 ### Credits
-This software was written and is continuously developed by Patryk Cieślak.

 If you find this software useful in your research, please cite:

 *Patryk Cieślak, "Stonefish: An Advanced Open-Source Simulation Tool Designed for Marine Robotics, With a ROS Interface", In Proceedings of MTS/IEEE OCEANS 2019, June 2019, Marseille, France*

+*Michele Grimaldi, "Stonefish: Supporting Machine Learning Research in Marine Robotics", In Proceedings of ICRA 2025, May 2025, USA*
 ```
 @inproceedings{stonefish,
    author = {Cie{\'s}lak, Patryk},